-Aggregates of market incomes by source in EUROMOD and in external data are shown in Table 4.4 in Annex 1.
-Figures show that average employment income and total employment income for 2013 and 2014 are marginally higher when we compare them with external data.
+Aggregates of market incomes by source in EUROMOD and in external data are shown in Table 4.4 in Annex 2.
+Figures show that average employment income and total employment income between 2014 and 2016 are slightly higher when we compare them with external data.
 Self-employment income is also slightly higher when compared with external data during the same period.
-Private pensions are, on the other hand, slightly overestimated in 2013 and slightly underestimated in 2014.
-Both rent income and investment income are a little bit overestimated in 2013 and almost close to the external statistics in 2014.
-The strong overestimation of recipients of rent income and investment income but not of aggregate amounts indicates that the overestimation of the number of recipients is due to the way these incomes are allocated to individuals in EUROMOD.
+Private pensions are also slightly overestimated in 2014 and 2015 but match the external statistics in 2016..
+Both rent income and investment income are overestimated between 2014 and 2016.
+The strong overestimation of recipients of rent income and investment income but slightly smaller overestimation of aggregate amounts indicates that the overestimation of the number of recipients is partly due to the way these incomes are allocated to individuals in EUROMOD.